 The sausages were sliced to make it easier to fit into the oven (and it makes more go around the hungry mouths we have to feed!).

-For frying the sausages in the Dutch Oven you want the heat coming from underneath.
-You’ll notice that I’m actually using Charcoal Briquettes rather than a proper campfire.
-These are a lot easier to cook with (as you’ll see later), but the principles are the same.
+You want the heat from underneath for frying the sausages in the Dutch Oven.
+You'll notice I'm using Charcoal Briquettes rather than a proper campfire.
+These are much easier to cook with (as you'll see later), but the principles are the same.

 While the sausages are cooking, make up the batter.
-Mix self-raising flour, eggs, and milk together.
+Mix self-raising flour, eggs, and milk.

-Ideally, you want to whisk the batter to get plenty of air bubbles in it.
+Ideally, you want to whisk the batter to get plenty of air bubbles.
 Unfortunately, we forgot our whisk.
-This is probably why our batter didn’t rise that much.
+This is probably why our batter didn't rise that much.

-A big bowl is ideal for this but can be difficult getting to the campsite.
-Fortunately, Outwell make this collapsible mixing bowl.
-(Click here to see some more collapsible cookware items we’re using).
+A big bowl is ideal for this but getting to the campsite can be difficult.
+Fortunately, Outwell makes this collapsible mixing bowl.
+(Click here to see some more collapsible cookware items we're using).

 Once you've made your batter you need to pour it over the fried sausages - but if you're cooking with a Dutch Oven you mustn't just pour it in.

-Dutch Ovens are made from cast iron, and if you pour cold liquids into a hot cast iron pan, the iron will crack.
+Dutch Ovens are made from cast iron; if you pour cold liquids into a hot cast iron pan, the iron will crack.

-I let the Dutch Oven cool off for a bit before adding the batter.
+I let the Dutch Oven cool off before adding the batter.

-With the batter inside you need to convert your Dutch Oven from a frying pan into an oven.
+With the batter inside, you must convert your Dutch Oven from a frying pan into an oven.

-You can see now why using charcoal briquettes are easier.
+You can see now why using charcoal briquettes is easier.
 Doing this with a real fire gets a little tricky.

-When cooking with hot coals on top of the oven you need to make sure that ash doesn’t get onto the food if you open the lid to check the food.
+When cooking with hot coals on top of the oven, you need to ensure that ash doesn't get onto the food if you open the lid to check the food.

 I use a pastry brush, which I keep with my cooking gear, and it's ideal for brushing any ash away from the edge of the lid.